13 benefits of wearing sunglasses

 By wearing legitimate, good-quality sunglasses, you can protect your eyes and prevent long-term eye conditions such as cataracts, retinal damage or premature macular degeneration.

-To ensure your sunglasses are fully UV protective, check for the UV400 rating or CE mark which is usually printed on the inner surface of the temples (arms).
+Your sunglasses should have 100% UVA and UVB blocking.
+For this check for the UV400 rating or CE mark which is usually printed on the inner surface of the temples (arms).
 This means the lenses meet the minimum criteria for sufficient UV protection.

 Man wearing blue jacket and sunglasses frame in front of red wall on sunny day